peteroupc/peteroupc.github.io/randomfunc.md

     METHOD CumulativeWeightedChoice(weights)
         if size(weights)==0 or weights[0]!=0: return error
         value = RNDINTEXC(weights[size(weights) - 1])
-        // Choose the index according to the given value for i in 0...size(weights) - 1
+        // Choose the index according to the specified value for i in 0...size(weights) - 1
            // Choose only if difference is positive if weights[i] < weights[i+1] and